Homestead Survival: How To Master Plan Your Own Safe Haven

 Buy heirloom seeds and then practice seed saving.

-Seed saving will help you become independent in buying new seeds each season.
+Seed saving will help you become independent when buying new seeds each season.

 Start a compost pile and learn how to tend it properly.